OrenKogan/goldenRoute/README.md

  		now we can just use the standard quadratic function to find T.

-   		because we rasied the equasion to the power of two we might get an additional false answer, therefor we pick the smallest valid one.
+   		because we rasied the equasion to the power of two we might get an additional false answer, therefore we pick the smallest valid one.

 **BONUS 2: Missile Rerouting to Avoid a Safe Zone**